paoloadb/xdp-fw/README.md

 # xdp-fw
-go firewall using xdp
+a Level 3 go firewall using xdp
 Based on the go ebpf library by Dropbox

 to compile .c file to .elf:
-`clang -I ../headers -O -target bpf -c xdp.c -o xdp.elf`
+`clang -I ../headers -O -target bpf -c xdp-<black or white>.c -o xdp-<black or white>.elf`
+to build go:
+`go build main.go`